christophevg/human-parser-generator/README.md

 * A trivial example of a small subset of the Pascal language can be parsed.
 * The generator is capable of generating a parser for its own EBNF-like definition language, which means its self-hosting (see also below for more information on this feature).
-* A parser for a more complex grammar for Cobol record definitions (aka Copybooks) is capable of (roughly) parsing a set of example Copybooks.
+* A parser for a more complex grammar for Cobol record definitions (aka Copybooks) is capable of parsing a set of example Copybooks and outputs an *okay* object model.

 ## Example